RURAL BRYANT, SD, PRESENTS:

 Millennial Calendar, 1999-2000, by Ronald Ginther, 1960 Graduate of Augustana Academy, Unbound paper calendar is based on Augustana's Yearbook, the Saga, for 1927 and 1959, using illustrations and pictures from them.
 Calendar is dedicated to Mrs. Lilian Heide, (1907-1989) Teacher at Augustana.
 She taught History (beginning 1956) and was Librarian until the school's closing.
 The ribbons that bind the pages show the class colors for 1960.
 There is a short history of A.A.

-Mowat titles it "The Odyssey of Thorgisl Orrabeinfostri (Scarleg's Fosterson), which constitutes Chapter 13 of Mowat's book, "Westviking."
-Again, we do not advise young children to read it, it is just too graphic and realistic in details.
+Farley Mowat titles it "The Odyssey of Thorgisl Orrabeinfostri (Scarleg's Fosterson), which constitutes Chapter 13 of Mowat's book, "Westviking."
+Again, parents heed this warning, we do not advise young children to read it, it is just too graphic and realistic in some details.

 We have drawn these NON-EVANGELICAL and EVANGELICAL authors together in an article entitled, "Religion in Norway--Pagan, Christian, and Neo-Pagan."